 “Note, we will slow down the upload rate of releases going forward.
 First from QA fleet to employee cars for a day, then slowly releasing at 1000 cars/hr to external beta on Friday afternoon,” Musk said.

 The fleet of FSD Beta owners right now is small enough that it shouldn’t take more than a day at that rate, but the beta is still expanding.

-Musk said that the next update, FSD Beta 10.4, is coming on November 5 and it will expand the beta to people who have a safety score of 98 or higher.
+Musk said that the next update, FSD Beta 10.4, is coming on November 5 and will expand the beta to people with a safety score of 98 or higher.

 “Tentative plan is 98 and above starts uploading Friday afternoon next week.
 If we see any concerns, uploads will pause while we investigate, so might take a few days before everyone with 98 safety gets beta 10.4.
 10.4 improves left turns across fast traffic and stopping for gates,” he said.

 As a reminder, while the package is called “Full Self-Driving” (FSD) and comes with the promise of eventually enabling that capability, it currently doesn’t provide an actual full self-driving system.